-- Mason Law is home to the Center for the Protection of Intellectual Property (CPIP) which brings together scholars, industry leaders, inventors, creators, and policymakers to examine foundational questions and current controversies concerning patents, copyrights, and other intellectual property rights.
+- Scalia Law School is home to the Center for the Protection of Intellectual Property (CPIP) which brings together scholars, industry leaders, inventors, creators, and policymakers to examine foundational questions and current controversies concerning patents, copyrights, and other intellectual property rights.

 Law and Economics Opportunities

 - Students may participate on the Journal of Law, Economics & Policy, the first student-run journal of law and economics in legal academia.
 One issue each year is devoted to specialized symposia bearing on important questions of legal and economic policy.

 - The law school’s Moot Court Board hosts an extramural competition open to law schools nationwide, the Manne Moot Court Competition, each year in February.
 The competition seeks to enhance law school students’ understanding of the application of economic principles to legal problems.

-- Mason Law is home to the Law & Economics Center which conducts original, high-quality law and economics research and provides educational programs for judges, attorneys general, and other policymakers in order to further enhance economic understanding and impact policy solutions.
+- Scalia Law School is home to the Law & Economics Center which conducts original, high-quality law and economics research and provides educational programs for judges, attorneys general, and other policymakers in order to further enhance economic understanding and impact policy solutions.

 National Security Law & Policy Concentration